mmister411/salvationelements/substratenetwork.md

 """

-# Substrate Level Definition Network
+# Substrate Level Statement Network

 ## A What?

-A substrate-level definition constructs a shared signal that persists under the majority range of a term's usage without needing additional statements through a fusion of methods found in dictionaries, lexicons, thesauruses, and concordances to produce a statement that is multivalent in nature, definitive for its term, and, when feasible, invariant in its applicability.
+Substrate is a term to point to what is underneath that enables instantiation, building or support.
+A substrate-level definition identifies and constructs the persistent reality, relation, operation, or structure that different expressions, uses, instances, or analogies repeatedly bring into view.
+Substrate statements emerge from a fusion of methods found in explication sources such dictionaries, lexicons, thesauruses, and concordances, expressive sources such as source texts, and lived example through the ages to produce a statement that is multivalent in nature, robustly supportsits label, and, when feasible, invariant in its applicability.

 ### Ok?